 First things first, find yourself a licensed conveyancer or solicitor.
 Do some research, read the reviews, and ask your friends and family if they have any recommendations and use an online site like this one to get conveyance quotes.
 Their prices and levels of competence vary.
 This person will be there with you through every step of the process, so choose wisely.

 Once you’ve picked a solicitor, they will send you a letter of terms and conditions.
 Once you both agree to the terms set out, you’ll instruct them to oversee the process on your behalf.
 After this stage, they can begin contacting the seller’s conveyancer or solicitor.
 The seller’s conveyancer or solicitor represents the seller in the negotiations the same way yours represents you.
 They will handle the exchange of important information and paperwork.

 Fill out all the Paperwork

 The forms should cover much of the information that you require to make an informed purchase.
 There’s general information about the property such as boundary issues, environmental matters, and noise complaints in the area.
-There are forms with information about the leasehold or commonhold, depending on the nature of ownership the seller has over the property.
-Another form will list the furniture and fixtures that will come with the purchase of the property such as lights, bathtubs, curtains, and anything else.
+There are forms with information about the leasehold or freehold, depending on the nature of ownership the seller has over the property.
+Another form will list the furniture and fixtures that will come with the purchase of the property such as lights, baths, curtains, and anything else.

 You should go over the documents yourself, with your representative’s guidance.
 Even if this isn’t your area of expertise, it’s a good idea to get involved all the same.
 This is your future home, after all.